Wills, Trusts & Probate

 How is testamentary capacity determined?

-What happens if someone dies without testamentary capacity?
+What happens if someone dies without testamentary capacity or a valid will?